This webpage was updated on July 3, 2023

 To hold the warming of the planet to 1.5 degrees Celsius, the nations of the world must work together to cease our reliance on fossil fuels and curtail greenhouse gas emissions – every action we take matters.
 From nature-based solutions to our sea level rise adaptation policies, California’s climate policies set an example to be embraced by policymakers around the world.

-Categories: 30x30, Climate Change, Marine Protected Areas, Ocean Acidification, Offshore Wind, Outreach and Education, Sea-Level Rise, Strategic Goal 1: Climate Change, Strategic Goal 3: Biodiversity, Strategic Goal 4: Sustainable Blue Economy
+Categories: 30x30, Climate Change, Marine Protected Areas, Ocean Acidification and Hypoxia, Offshore Wind, Outreach and Education, Sea-Level Rise, Strategic Goal 1: Climate Change, Strategic Goal 3: Biodiversity, Strategic Goal 4: Sustainable Blue Economy